 Check the bilge pump float switch by moving it manually.
-The bilge pump should start when the float switch is raised and should stop when lowered.
+(See figure 4.1.2) The bilge pump should start when the float switch is raised and should stop when lowered.
 If it does not, have it replaced before using your boat.
 The float switch should also move freely without sticking, if it does not, have it serviced or replaced before boating.